 Web Page Item Description Volume Settings (0-9) Multicast Volume ?
 Set the speaker volume for multicast audio streams.
 A value of 0 will mute the speaker during multicasts.
 Note: You can change this setting without rebooting the device.
 Clock Settings Enable NTP ?
 Sync device's local time with the specified NTP Server.
 NTP Server ?
 Use this field to set the address (in IPv4 dotted decimal notation or as a canonical name) for the NTP Server.
 This field can accept canonical names of up to 64 characters in length.
 Timezone Enter the tz database string of your timezone.
-Examples: America/Los_Angeles America/New_York Europe/London America/Toronto See https://en.wikipedia.org/wiki/List of tz database time zones fo a full list of valid strings.
+Examples: America/Los_Angeles America/New_York Europe/London America/Toronto See https://en.wikipedia.org/wiki/List of tz database time zones for a full list of valid strings.
 Current Time Displays the current time.
-Misc Settings Device Name 🛜 Type the device name.
+Misc Settings Device Name ?
+Type the device name.
 Enter up to 25 characters.
-Disable HTTPS (NOT recommended) 🛜 Disables the encrypted connection to the webpage.
+Disable HTTPS (NOT recommended) ?
+Disables the encrypted connection to the webpage.
 We do not recommend disabling HTTPS for security reasons.
-InformaCast Settings InformaCast Address ?
-Use this field to set the address of your InformaCast server.
-This will override any InformaCast server addresses received via SLP or DHCP.
-If using TFTP for configuration, simply enter an IP address (eg. 10.0.1.195) If using HTTP for configuration, enter the full URL to the path that contains the configuration file.
-Do not input the file name (e.g.http://10.0.1.195:8081/InformaCast/resources/).If the HTTP protocol is not specified with http:// , then TFTP will be used.
 Test Audio Click on the Test Audio button to do an audio test.
 When the Test Audio button is pressed, you will hear a voice message for testing the device audio quality and volume.
 Save Click the Save button to save your configuration settings.
+Reboot Click on the Reboot button to reboot the system.
+Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
+First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
+Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.